 This can be more useful than a standard power of attorney because often under a power of attorney, the agent has the fiduciary duty to obey the directions of the principal unless the principal has been deemed incompetent by a doctor and assets are still in the principal's name, so he or she still has access to those assets.
 It's often difficult to get a person who is possibly incompetent to go to the doctor in the first place, especially if they think their competency is at issue.
 Under a trust, the assets are owned by (in the name of) the trust and once the original trustee is removed, he or she no longer has access.
 At that point, the new trustee has a fiduciary duty to manage and distribute the trust assets for the benefit of the original trustee (the person with dementia).

-There are many variations on this approach and you should work with your estate planning attorney and your family to creatively structure your plan to best fit your situation.
+There are many variations on this approach and you should work with your estate planning attorney and your family to creatively structure your plan to best fit your situation and support your family connections.
 Obviously, you need to get the plan in place before you actually need it.
-For assistance with these issues and a Spokane estate planning attorney or Washington estate planning attorney, call Megan Lewis Law at (509) 557-7797.
-For future posts and other comments see our Facebook page.